 Required and Qualifying Coursesi

-A minimum of 16 units in qualifying courses is required for completion of the IP Concentration.
-Students must take the minimum number of units noted in each category below.
-Units taken beyond the maximum for the category will not count for concentration purposes, although they will count toward the JD degree.
-Courses designated with (P) satisfy the Patent and Technology Sub-Concentrationii.
-Courses in italics and other qualifying courses may be taught only every second year, so plan your schedule accordingly.
+A minimum of 16 units of qualifying courses is required for completion of the IP Concentration.
+Students must take the minimum number of units noted in each category.
+Units beyond the stated maximum do not count for concentration purposes, although they will count toward the JD degree.
+Courses designated with (P) satisfy the Patent and Technology sub-concentration.ii Courses in blue are ordinarily taught every year.
+Other courses may be taught only every second year, so plan your schedule accordingly.
 Courses in gray not offered in 2016-17.
 (D)ay class, iii (E)vening class, (1)st Yr Elective.
 Faculty notation for 2016-17.
 Some courses may count toward both the IP and another concentration (e.g., Entertainment, Cybersecurity) with approval.
 See the endnotes for further information.

 Core Courses (5-9 units)iv

 Key Electives (3-9 units)